A Wizard of Mars: Major characters

-Irina Mladen, Planetary Wizard for Earth, is described as a young, slim housewife in her thirties, with shaggy, highlighted blond hair, preferring to travel with a parakeet on her head and a baby in a sling.
-Though she may look like a regular housekeeper (which she technically is... only she has to take care of Earth, not just a house!) this is one lady you do not want to cross...
+Irina Mladen, Planetary Wizard for Earth, is described as a young, slim housewife in her thirties, with shaggy, highlighted blonde hair, preferring to travel with a parakeet on her head and a baby in a sling.
+Though she may look like a regular housekeeper (and is, technically, one of Earth's housekeepers), this is one lady you do not want to cross.